SseinArrifai/TIS-Assignment/README.md

-## if you can't view the files, please use microsoft edge or other browsers to open it
+## *if you can't view the files, please use microsoft edge or other browsers to open it.*

 <h3 align="centre">ASSIGNMENTS REFLECTION</h3>